Code-Institute-Submissions/cookio/README.md

 My mentor Guido kinldy assisted setting up unittest for the project

 The tests are saved in the file **test_app.py** and this file is saved in the folder **tests**.
 In order to run the tests I typed the following on the terminal:

 `python -m tests.test_app`

+### Results
+- pymongo.errors.OperationFailure: user is not allowed to do action
+- [dropDatabase] on [test_recipe_manager.],
+- full error: {'ok': 0, 'errmsg': 'user is not allowed to do action
+- [dropDatabase] on [test_recipe_manager.]', 'code': 8000,
+- 'codeName': 'AtlasError'}
+- self.mongo_client.drop_database('test_recipe_manager')

 #### Dev Tools

-I have also used development tools in Google Chrome to check how the website would look on different devices (portrait and landscape mode).
-In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.
+I have used development tools in Google Chrome to inspect and try wothout compromising the code.
+I have also asked relatives and friends to check how the website would look on different devices (portrait and landscape mode).
+In addition to that testing I have also asked people to visit the website to ensure it works as wanted and if looks OK on their browsers and devices.

 ## Bugs